The Quest For Clean Air

 My commute to work is just 4km.
 On a good day it takes me about 10 minutes, on a bad, maybe 20.
 That’s short and sweet, you’d say, but let me tell you, it is not all.that.nice.

-Before I got my bike, I used to picture myself cycling around on the streets of Bangalore, cutting my carbon footprint, breaking norms, setting an example, and having a fitter lifestyle.
+Before I got my bike, I used to picture myself cycling around on the streets of Bangalore, cutting down my carbon footprint, breaking the norms, setting an example, and having a fitter lifestyle.
 What I did not, however, imagine was –

 - Getting stuck in traffic congestion so bad that even a bicycle cannot squeeze itself out.